jaydenw4157/github-tutorial/README.md

 * `git reset --soft HEAD~1` means to undo commits but leaves your files alone **and** your index
 * `git reset --hard HEAD~1` deletes your adds, commits, and edits and takes you back to your previous commit.
 Note: This is a **very dangerous command**, so it should be used wisely and when you are the only person using the repository
 * `git checkout --filename` allows you to revert/return to a previous commit
 * `git push -force origin` will "force" push to a previous commit, deleting your previous git push.
 Make sure you are the only user/owner of your repository.
-If someone ele has pulled it, that repository will become corrupted
+If someone else has pulled it, that repository will become corrupted